-You have decided you want to write a nonfiction book, but what’s next?
+So, you have decided you want to write a nonfiction book, but what’s next?

 While some readers may lump all nonfiction books into one category, authors should understand there are numerous genres that nonfiction falls into.
 Nonfiction genres are not one-size-fits-all and determining which area your book belongs is important when pitching, selling and promoting!

-In this article I will be walking you through these various genres along with nonfiction examples to help you correctly label your book.
+In this article, I will be walking you through these various genres along with nonfiction examples to help you correctly label your book.

-What is Nonfiction?
+What Is Nonfiction?

 Nonfiction books focus on what is real.
 While narrative nonfiction is presented as a story versus expository nonfiction being more explanatory, both are still devoted to informing readers of the facts.
-These include books such as, Becoming by Michelle Obama, How to Win Friends and Influence People by Dale Carnegie, The Diary of Anne Frank by Anne Frank and I Know Why the Caged Bird Sings by Maya Angelou
+These include books such as, Becoming by Michelle Obama, How to Win Friends and Influence People by Dale Carnegie, The Diary of Anne Frank by Anne Frank and I Know Why the Caged Bird Sings by Maya Angelou.

 Nonfiction Genres List

 Every author knows that making an outline before writing sets the blueprint for your book.
 But before you can get to that stage, you need to identify your target audience.
 Determining which genre of nonfiction your book best fits into is the guiding principle you should begin with.

 For example, if you choose to write historical nonfiction your audience, word count, and formatting will be completely different than for an academic text.
 Understanding and selecting the best nonfiction genre is crucial to success.